 (Note: The Land Conservancy has corrected its initial statement regarding the opening date of Fort Shepherd as July 15.
 That date is not correct, the day is still “TBA” or to be announced.)

-After being shut down to the public for the past few years, the Fort Shepherd Conservancy Area will re-open for limited recreational use this summer, beginning July 15.
+After being shut down to the public for the past few years, the Fort Shepherd Conservancy Area will re-open for limited recreational use this summer, with a date to be announced.

 Limited use means hikers are welcome, provided they stay on the existing trails and do not disturb the ongoing rehabilitation of wildland that provides habitat for numerous species-at-risk.

 No dogs, no bikes, no hunters and no motorized vehicles are permitted on the land – and the area will be under watch.

 “We are hoping this is a permanent opening, but it will depend on abuse,” Cathy Armstrong, executive director of The Land Conservancy (TLC), told the Trail Times.

 “We will have security patrols, and volunteer wardens, but if the public does not obey the restrictions we will have no choice but to close it again.”